Laboratory Training 1

 Arrays of years corresponding to correct sorting and searching results were manually prepared.

-We demonstrate the features new classes in the main()
+We demonstrate the features new classes in the main() function of the CountryWithStreamsDemo class:

 package ua.inf.iwanoff.java.advanced.first;import ua.inf.iwanoff.java.fourth.CountryWithArrayList;import ua.inf.iwanoff.java.third.StringRepresentations;import ua.inf.iwanoff.java.third.Census;import static ua.inf.iwanoff.java.third.CountryDemo.setCountryData;/** * The class demonstrates data processing using the StreamAPI */ public class CountryWithStreamsDemo {/** * Displays census data that contains a certain word in comments * @param country reference to a country * @param word a word that is found */ public static void printWord(CountryWithArrayList country, String word) { Census[] result = CountryProcessorWithStreams.findWord(country, word);if (result.length == 0) { System.out.println("The word \"" + word + "\" is not present in the comments."); }else { System.out.println("The word \"" + word + "\" is present in the comments:");for (Census census : result) { System.out.println(StringRepresentations.toString(census)); } } }/** * Performs testing search methods * @param country reference to a country */ public static void testSearch(CountryWithArrayList country) { System.out.println("Population density in 1979: " + CountryProcessorWithStreams.density(country, 1979)); System.out.println("The year with the maximum population: " + CountryProcessorWithStreams.maxYear(country) + "\n"); printWord(country, "census"); printWord(country, "second"); }/** * Performs testing search methods * @param country reference to a country */ public static void testSorting(CountryWithArrayList country) { CountryProcessorWithStreams.sortByPopulation(country); System.out.println("\nSorting by population:"); System.out.println(StringRepresentations.toString(country)); CountryProcessorWithStreams.sortByComments(country); System.out.println("\nSorting comments alphabetically:"); System.out.println(StringRepresentations.toString(country)); }/** * Demonstration of the program. * @param args command line arguments (not used) */ public static void main(String[] args) { CountryWithArrayList country = (CountryWithArrayList) setCountryData(new CountryWithArrayList()); testSearch(country); testSorting(country); } }